Click on pictures for more details.

 This makes him the first person in history to provide a credible description of the way blood is transported around the circulatory system.

 Morley Robbins has spent over a decade reading more than 7000 articles on the interaction between food, sunlight, minerals, vitamins and hormones both natural and artificial and came to the conclusion that vitamin D supplements are not healthy and can prove fatal.

 Robert O Becker (1923-2008) did extensive research into the role of electricity in health, healing and sickness.

 He found that biological systems are extremely sensitive to weak, almost immeasurable electric currents and magnetic fields and are affected by small changes in the earth’s magnetic field

 He managed to warn of the dangers of cell-phone radiation before his funding was cut.

-Dawn Lester and David French experienced the loss of several mutual friends to cancer and decided to do some research.
+Dawn Lester and David Parker experienced the loss of several mutual friends to cancer and decided to do some research.
 Ten years later they published the book “What Really Makes You Ill”, showing that almost all disease is misrepresented by mainstream medicine and that global health policies will likely make matters worse.